bayersglassey/cobj/README.md

     # Structs map symbols to values which can be represented
     # as a single obj_t (integer, symbol, string, dict, box).
     # Boxes can be used to indirectly store values of any type.
-    # Structs have linear-time key-based lookup and update.
+    # Structs have linear-time key-based lookup and update,
+    # and constant-time index-based lookup and update.
     # They cannot be resized.

     {struct}: